Zilliqa/scilla/README.md

 `tests/eval/exp`.
 The second argument, which is a path to the Scilla standard library can alternatively be specified in the environment variable `SCILLA_STDLIB_PATH`.
-This must be an absolute path (or a list of `;` separated paths.
+This must be an absolute path (or a list of paths separated with `:` (or `;` on Windows).

 #### Type-checking a contract

 From the project root, execute

 ```
-./bin/scilla-checker -libdir src/stdlib tests/checker/good/auction.scilla
+./bin/scilla-checker -libdir src/stdlib tests/contracts/auction.scilla
 ```

-Instead of `auction.scilla` you might want to try any dfferent file in `tests/checker` with a complete implementation of a contract, or your own contract code.
+Instead of `auction.scilla` you might want to try any dfferent file in `tests/contracts` with a complete implementation of a contract, or your own contract code.
 The second argument, which is a path to the Scilla standard library can alternatively be specified in the environment variable `SCILLA_STDLIB_PATH`.
 As above, this must be an absolute